nicolewhite/nicolewhite.github.io_old/Rneo4j/samples/index.md

 # Sample Datasets

-If you don't have your own data, sample datasets can be loaded through `populate()`.
-Using `populate()` clears the graph database of all nodes, relationships, constraints, and indices, then populates the database with the sample dataset.
+If you don't have your own data, sample datasets can be loaded through [`populate`](../docs/populate.html).
+This clears the graph database of all nodes, relationships, constraints, and indices, then populates the database with the sample dataset.
 You will be prompted to make sure that that is what you want to do.

 ## Movies